regulaforensics/helm-test/charts/faceapi/README.md

 > [!NOTE]
 > The subcharts are used for the demonstration and Dev/Test purposes related to the `liveness` and `search` capabilities.
-> We strongly recommend to deploy separate installations of the VectorDatabase (search) and DB (liveness/search) in Production.
+> We strongly recommend deploying separate installations of the VectorDatabase (search) and DB (liveness/search) in Production.

 > [!TIP]
 > Configuration for milvus subchart
-> For the advanced Milvus configuration, please referer to the official documentation.
+> For the advanced Milvus configuration, refer to the official documentation.
 > ref: https://github.com/zilliztech/milvus-helm/tree/master/charts/milvus

 > [!TIP]
 > Configuration for postgresql subchart
->For the advanced PostgreSQL configuration, please referer to the official documentation.
+>For the advanced PostgreSQL configuration, refer to the official documentation.
 > ref: https://github.com/bitnami/charts/tree/main/bitnami/postgresql

 ## Subchart parameters